 This icy science experiment doesn’t have to be prepped ahead of time (unless you don’t have any ice cubes on hand).
 You could even make fun ice cubes with novelty ice cube trays.

-Some more quick and fun winter science ideas we have enjoyed this week include:
+Some more fun winter science ideas we have enjoyed…

-- Exploring how polar bears stay warm with blubber science!
+- Exploring how polar bears stay warm with blubber experiment!

-- Creating a Snow Storm in a Jar for a indoor winter blizzard.
+- Creating a Snow Storm in a Jar for an indoor winter blizzard.

 Let’s get started with ice fishing winter science in the comfort of your warm home! *Before you actually get into the full experiment, have your kids attempt to use the string to fish for ice.
 What happens?